Spenquatch/listen-cli/plans.md

 HUD preview missing on left
 - Confirm `status-left-length` is large; ensure `@asr_preview` is updated and throttling isn’t set too high.

-First tokens missing after first toggle
+- First tokens missing after first toggle
-- Confirm prewarm policy: local engines prewarm at daemon start and keep the mic loop hot automatically (unless `BACKGROUND_ALWAYS_LISTEN=off`); remote engines prewarm only if `LISTEN_PREWARM=always`.
+- Confirm prewarm policy: local engines prewarm at daemon start and keep the mic loop hot automatically (unless `BACKGROUND_ALWAYS_LISTEN=off`); tune `BACKGROUND_PREBUFFER_SECONDS` if the opening syllables are still clipped.
+Remote engines prewarm only if `LISTEN_PREWARM=always`.
 - For sherpa‑onnx, ensure `OnlineRecognizer.from_transducer()` is called during engine construction, not at first toggle.

 -------------------------------------------------------------------------------